 For many of us, the 2-person tent is a classic.
 Small enough to be super lightweight, but large enough to squeeze two people in when needed.
 While the 4-person tent might be the most all-purpose tent setup out there, we love a 2-person tent, especially when traveling solo or backpacking.
 You might not have much room to maneuver inside, but it will give you shelter and will be easy to transport.

-What to Look for in a 2-Person Tent
+What to Look for in a Small 2-Person Tent

-Another thing to consider is the weight of the tent.
+Consider the weight of the tent.
 If you plan on backpacking, then you’ll want to choose a lighter model.
-However, if weight is not as big of a concern, then you can opt for a heavier tent that offers more features, such as more storage space.
+However, if weight is not as big of a concern — perhaps you plan to be camping not far fro your vehicle — then you can opt for a heavier tent that offers more features, such as more storage space.
 Being able to easily and quickly set up your tent may be a priority for you, too, especially if you plan on moving campsites frequently.
 You can always refer to the setup manual that comes with your tent for more guidance.

 Taking the weather into consideration is also crucial.
 If you anticipate camping in cold weather, then you’ll want to make sure your tent is properly insulated.
 Many tents come with a rain fly, which is an essential piece of gear if you plan on camping in wet conditions.
 You need to keep seasonality in mind, and a 3-season or 4-reason tent is a well-rounded choice for most campers.